dogweather/forkful/content/en/php/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in PHP is about producing unpredictable values within a specified range, which is essential for tasks like creating unique user IDs, generating passwords, or for use in simulations and games.
-Programmers rely on randomness to add unpredictability and variability into their applications, making processes like testing or user experiences more robust and engaging.

 ## How to:
 PHP offers several functions for generating random numbers, but the most commonly used are `rand()`, `mt_rand()`, and for cryptographic purposes, `random_int()`.

 To generate a simple random number between 0 and getrandmax() (the largest possible value returned by `rand()`), you can use: